cvut/javascript/tooling/README.md

 However [module bundlers](#module-bundlers) do that already for us; in the end, your fancy task runner is just a verbose way to pass configuration options to Browserify or Webpack.

-Put those tasks you do repeatedly in `"scripts"` section in your `package.json`, for example:
+Put those tasks you do repeatedly in `"scripts"` section of your `package.json`, for example:

 ```json
 ...